One of the questions injured employees most frequently ask is, “Why can’t I sue my employer if I got hurt on the job?”

 Navigating this system can be perplexing and frustrating to workers unfamiliar with these laws and regulations.
 Many injured workers need the help of an attorney who practices workers’ compensation law regularly to help them get the benefits they deserve.

-We have two attorneys at Jebaily Law Firm, P.A., who practice workers’ compensation law almost exclusively.
+We have two attorneys at Jebaily Law Firm, who practice workers’ compensation law almost exclusively.
 If you or someone you care about has suffered an on-the-job injury and has questions about benefits, we may be able to help.
 Call (843) 667-0400 to schedule a free workers’ compensation consultation or submit our online form.

 NOTE: Information in this article was obtained, in part, from South Carolina Workers’ Compensation Law Annotated 2015: Thompson Reuters